VersusCenter

 10

-Figma's constraints-based layout, components, and design tokens are purpose-built for interface design; Photoshop requires workarounds.
+Figma's design system, components, and prototyping features are purpose-built for UI work; Photoshop requires workarounds.

 3